 All AVL looms are produced at our headquarters in Chico, California, where the company has been based since 1980.
 If you'd like to visit our facilities please contact us prior to schedule a visit.
 We'd love to show you around!
 To learn more about Chico you can visit this website: http://www.chico.ca.us/.

-AVL now uses CNC (Computer Numeric Control) machinery to build all of our looms.
+AVL transitioned to computerized manufacturing using CAD/CAM and CNC (Computer Numeric Control) machinery in the late 1990s.
+We make a very high percentage of our parts using CNC.
 There are machines in both the wood shop and metal shop.
 CNC machinery allows for precision cutting of all parts and is both safer and more precise.
 All parts are hand-finished by our team of craftsmen.
 Each loom is built to order to our customers' specifications.
 We assemble and test each loom before shipping.

 Yes, the Professional Dobby Rug Looms now use steel for the crossmembers on all eight foot (2.43M) looms.
 Looms ten feet (3M) and wider are now made primarily of steel.
 Our TEL Jacquard loom is also made to CE specifications and is made entirely of steel.

 Not at all.
 With the exception of Industrial Dobby Loom and Jacquard looms, AVL looms are normally assembled by the customer.
 AVL looms are generally shipped in a partially assembled state.
 All of the so-called "hard stuff" is already done.
 Dobbies go out whole.
 So do the Spring Lever Systems, Harness Pulley Supports, and Beams.
 The Tension Box and Bobbin Winder also go out fully assembled.
 The looms come with a fully illustrated manual and generally take about a day to assemble.
 There are also several assembly videos on our YouTube channel.
 If you would like AVL to come out for an in-home installation, we do have a service option available.